Planet Earth as Our Stakeholder- The Workshop

-Before we start I always do a Mother Earth check in.
+Before we start I always do a Planet Check In.
 I put a picture of the earth on the ground, and ask the group: Where do you stand in relation to our planet and it’s challenges?
 Do you stand close to it, further away, do you face Mother Earth directly or do you look away?
 How does it feel to be standing there?

 This check in can take quite some time but it’s worth it.
 Climate change is a topic that people feel strongly about, and it is valuable to have that conversation before diving into the workshop.